The Frogs: Plot

-The next encounter is with Aeacus, who mistakes Dionysus for Heracles due to his attire.
-Still angry over Heracles' theft of Cerberus, Aeacus threatens to unleash several monsters on him in revenge.
+The next encounter is with Hades' janitor, who mistakes Dionysus for Heracles due to his attire.
+Still angry over Heracles' theft of Cerberus, he threatens to unleash several monsters on him in revenge.
 Frightened, Dionysus trades clothes with Xanthias.
 A maid then arrives and is happy to see Heracles.
-She invites him to a feast with virgin dancing girls, and Xanthias is more than happy to oblige.
-But Dionysus quickly wants to trade back the clothes.
+She invites him to a feast with virgin dancing girls, and Xanthias is more than happy to oblige, but Dionysus quickly wants to trade back the clothes.
 Dionysus, back in the Heracles lion-skin, encounters more people angry at Heracles, and so he makes Xanthias trade a third time.

-When Aeacus returns to confront the alleged Heracles (i.e., Xanthias), Xanthias offers him his "slave" (Dionysus) for torturing, to obtain the truth as to whether or not he is really a thief.
+When the janitor returns to confront the alleged Heracles, Xanthias offers him his "slave" (Dionysus) for torturing, to obtain the truth as to whether or not he is really a thief.
 The terrified Dionysus tells the truth that he is a god.
-After each is whipped, Dionysus is brought before Aeacus' masters, and the truth is verified.
-The maid then catches Xanthias and chats him up, interrupted by preparations for the contest scene.

-The maid describes the Euripides-Aeschylus conflict.
+After each is whipped, the janitor admits he is unable to tell which one is a god, and takes Dionysus to be verified offstage by Pluto and Persephone.
+In the parabasis, the chorus comments on the political state of Athens, criticising its inconsistency with granting citizenships, and its lack of meritocracy.

+Working in Pluto's palace, Xanthias and another slave delight in mocking their own masters: the latter explains the ongoing contest between Euripides and Aeschylus.
 Euripides, who had only just recently died, is challenging the great Aeschylus for the seat of "Best Tragic Poet" at the dinner table of Pluto, the ruler of the underworld.
+(It is explained that Sophocles has forgone participation in the contest, due to his deferentiality towards Aeschylus.)
 A contest is held with Dionysus as judge.
 The two playwrights take turns quoting verses from their plays and making fun of the other.
 Euripides argues the characters in his plays are better because they are more true to life and logical, whereas Aeschylus believes his idealized characters are better as they are heroic and models for virtue.
 Aeschylus mocks Euripides' verse as predictable and formulaic by having Euripides quote lines from many of his prologues, each time interrupting the declamation with the same phrase "ληκύθιον ἀπώλεσεν" ("... lost his little flask of oil").
 (The passage has given rise to the term lekythion for this type of rhythmic group in poetry.)
 Euripides counters by demonstrating the alleged monotony of Aeschylus' choral songs, parodying excerpts from his works and having each citation end in the same refrain ἰὴ κόπον οὐ πελάθεις ἐπ᾽ ἀρωγάν; ("oh, what a stroke, won't you come to the rescue?", from Aeschylus' lost play Myrmidons).
-Aeschylus retorts to this by mocking Euripides' choral meters and lyric monodies with castanets.
+Aeschylus retorts by mocking Euripides' choral meters and lyric monodies with castanets.

-During the contest, Dionysus redeems himself for his earlier role as the butt of every joke.
-He now rules the stage, adjudicating the contestants' squabbles fairly, breaking up their prolonged rants, and applying a deep understanding of Greek tragedy.